 - Speed: 3D printing is faster than traditional manufacturing methods because there is no tooling required to make parts.
 With 3D printing, you can design a part, manufacture it, and test it, all within 24 hours.

-Carbon DLS with Carbon CLIP technology allows for true 3D digital manufacturing, not just for prototyping but for the production of customized parts and serial production.
+Carbon DLS with Carbon DLS technology allows for true 3D digital manufacturing, not just for prototyping but for the production of customized parts and serial production.
 This technology provides parts from amazing elastomeric and rigid materials.

 Advantages of Carbon DLS